bettercap/website/content/installation/_index.md

 * libusb-1.0 (required by the [HID module](/modules/hid/))
 * libnetfilter-queue (on Linux only, required by the [packet.proxy module](/modules/ethernet/proxies/packet.proxy/))

-## Snap Store

-Alternatively, you can install bettercap from the [Snap Store](https://snapcraft.io/bettercap):

-    sudo snap install bettercap

 ## Using Docker

 BetterCAP is containerized using [Alpine Linux](https://alpinelinux.org/) -  a security-oriented, lightweight Linux distribution based on musl libc and busybox.
 The resulting Docker image is relatively small and easy to manage the dependencies.
 Since it is using a multi-stage build, **a Docker version greater than 17.05 is required**.